AdamPaulSmith/MVVM/README.md

 # MVVM
-Simple cross platform ase classes to get you going quickly with MVVM.
+Simple cross platform base classes to get you going quickly with MVVM.